 My daughter was having issues with gaining weight adequately, and like any mama, I was worried.
 I was able to catch up with her pediatrician to see what I could do.
-I’m going to share her suggestions to help other parents who might be facing similar dilemmas.
+I will share her suggestions to help other parents facing similar dilemmas.

 How to Get Your Toddler to Eat More